blowfishpro/B9PartSwitch/README.md

 ## Changelog

+### v1.4.0

+* Find best subtype intelligently
+  * If subtype name was previously set, use it to find the correct subtype (allows subtypes to be reordered without breaking craft)
+  * If name was not previously set or not found, but index was, use it (this allows transitioning from current setup and renaming subtypes if necessary)
+  * If index was not previously set, try to infer subtype based on part's resources (this allows easy transitioning from a non-switching setup)
+  * Finally, just guess first node setup
+* Add unit testing for subtype finding
+* Get rid of some unnecessary logging in debug mode
+* Refactor part switching a bit

 ### v1.3.1

 * Fix bug where having ModuleB9PartInfo on a root part would cause physics to break due to an exception (really a stock issue but no sense waiting for a fix)